-Here, Which? takes a closer look at how much you can earn at Asda, Co-op, Iceland, Morrisons, Sainsbury’s and Tesco and explain the risks involved.
+We take a closer look at what’s on offer from Asda, Co-op, Iceland, Morrisons, Sainsbury’s and Tesco — and highlight the risks to watch out for.

 Supermarket Christmas saver schemes allow customers to save money over time in loyalty cards or stamp booklets, which can be topped up in-store or online.